yoshuawuyts/vmd/README.md

  - `--window-preservestate=false`: By default vmd preserves the window state for the next session, set this option to false to disable this.

+ - `--window-autohidemenubar=true`: By default vmd always shows the menu bar.
+   To hide it set this flag to `true`.
+The menu visibility can be toggled using the `Alt` key.
+Linux and Windows only.

 ## Configuration

 All [Options](#options) that contain a value can be persisted in configuration